jroshansafi/project-wordle/README.md

 Update the game so that it can be restarted.
 Add a "Restart game" button to the banner shown when the user wins or loses.

 _HINT:_ This will require moving the `answer` into state.
-You'll want to do the random word selection inside a callback function, the secondary way to initialize state described here: https://courses.joshwcomeau.com/joy-of-react/02-state/03-use-state#initial-value
+You'll want to do the random word selection inside a callback function, the secondary way to initialize state.

 **Acceptance Criteria:**